Skip to main content

 Workflow:

-1. POST /storage/images/presign-upload with the image's MIME type.
+1. POST /storage/images/presign-upload with the image's MIME type and byte size.

-2. PUT uploadUrl with the image bytes and a matching Content-Type header.
+2. PUT uploadUrl with the image bytes and a matching Content-Type and Content-Length header.
 No auth needed on the PUT — the URL is signed.

 3. Reference publicUrl in your Markdown (![…](<publicUrl>)).